vuongvu1/today-i-learned/content/post/jsr-new-package-registry.md

 JSR is designed for TypeScript.
 You publish TypeScript source, and JSR handles generating API docs, `.d.ts` files, and transpiling your code for cross-runtime compatibility.

-JSR packages are distributed as web-standard ECMAScript modules.

 ### **Builds on** npm

 JSR isn't a replacement for the npm registry; it's a superset of npm.

-JSR modules can be used with any JavaScript package manager, and in any project with a `node_modules` folder.
+JSR modules can be used with any JavaScript package manager.

 ### Works with **any runtime**

-JSR modules can be used in Node.js, Deno, Bun, Cloudflare Workers, and more.
+JSR modules can be used in Node.js, Deno, Bun, and more.

-Module authors can count on great editor support from strongly typed modules, without the need to transpile and distribute typings manually.

 ### L﻿ink